In this post, I share a way of thinking regarding how one can approach and solve almost any problem/challenge.

 First-principles thinking tells, to start reasoning from very basic things which are known to be true and to build up from there.
 In other words, to solve a problem, boil it down to fundamental truths which we are sure to be true, and then reason up from there.

-Contrary to this, reasoning by analogy means, to solve a problem by a similar way which we solved a similarly looking other problem with slight variations.
+Contrary to this, reasoning by analogy means, to solve a problem in a similar way in which we solved a similarly looking other problem with slight variations.
 Which is not an optimal solution in most cases.

 It’s mentally easier to think by analogy rather than to reason from the first principles.
 That’s why many people don’t try to think that way.

 A famous example that Elon Musk shares is, the cost of a battery cell.
 Traditionally, battery cells were $600 per kWh.
 Now, a battery cell is made from elements like Cobalt, Nickel, Aluminium, Carbon, and some polymers.